Mobile timber milling

 Many of the legacy radiata pine and blue gum plantations in the Adelaide Hills were planted decades ago and, while some of these may not have been maintained to forestry industry standards, there is still a significant amount of valuable timber to be found in the trunk of a 35-year-old tree.

-Admittedly, after three years of standing dead out in the unforgiving Hills weather, many of the trees we’re dealing with have suffered a certain amount of degradation and rot and won’t be suitable for milling.
+Admittedly, after years of standing dead out in the unforgiving Hills weather, many of the trees we’re dealing with have suffered a certain amount of degradation and rot and won’t be suitable for milling.
 But a tree still contains a considerable volume of biomass, so we’ll still fell them and they’ll be set aside for chipping and eventual conversion to biochar.

 However, trees are pretty resilient, and we’re finding that just as many have retained enough structural integrity to contain a large volume of good, viable timber.